StephanErb/multicrit/README.md

 * __Failing tests__: Tests have not been adapted to work with all different implementation options.
 For example, the tests are know to fail for the `SplittedNaiveLabelSet`.

 * __Inconsistent Parameter Locations__: When updating the B-tree parameters, not only the code but also the build script has to be updated.

+* __Inconsitent Results__:  Concerning the NY road map, we got slightly different results than Enrique Machucha and Lawrance Mandow in their publications (NY7 274 =/= 272, NY8 7397 =/= 7391, NY12 1571 =/= 1573, NY14 2871 =/= 2957).
+A discussion is ongoing (latest sync on Wed, 09 Oct 2013).